-What Are Food Allergies in Dogs?
+What Are Food Allergies?

-Allergies occur when the body's immune system identifies a substance as an invasive threat to the body that must be attacked.
+Food allergies occur when the body's immune system identifies a substance as an invasive threat to the body that must be attacked.
 The immune response causes inflammation in the body.

-Food allergies tend to occur suddenly in dogs after prolonged exposure to a specific ingredient in the dog food, often a protein.
+Food allergies tend to occur suddenly in dogs after prolonged exposure to a specific ingredient in dog food, often a protein.
 Most dogs that develop food allergies have been eating the same food for a long time.

-Signs of Food Allergies in Dogs
+Symptoms of Food Allergies in Dogs

-Gastrointestinal problems like vomiting and diarrhea may or may not occur along with skin issues.
-Less commonly, GI problems may occur on their own, but this may be considered a food intolerance rather than an allergy.
+Gastrointestinal problems like vomiting and diarrhea may occur alongside skin issues.
+Less commonly, GI problems may occur independently, but this may be considered a food intolerance rather than an allergy.

 Diagnosing Food Allergies in Dogs

-First, the dog must be flea-free to ensure that the skin problems are not related to flea bites.
+First, your dog must be flea-free to ensure that the skin problems are not related to flea bites.
 This requires the use of effective flea control methods all year long.
 Your vet can help you find the right product for your dog.

 Your vet can help you choose a high-quality diet made with specific limited ingredients.
-The protein in the diet should come from one source and be either hydrolyzed or novel (a protein your dog has never eaten).
+The protein in the diet should come from one source and be either hydrolyzed or novel, a protein your dog has never eaten.